 Once you find a company, complete their online application form and pay their visa processing fee.
 You will then receive an email a couple of days later with your visa approval letter.
 Your letter may contain the names of several other random people that have also processed their visa approval letters that same day.
 That’s okay.
 Just make sure your name is listed somewhere on that list.
 Keep this as your proof of approved travel to Vietnam for the airlines.

 Upon your arrival to Vietnam, exit the plane and head towards the immigration checkpoint but do not get in line.
 Just prior to immigration, follow the signs for the “visa on arrival” office.
 They may also call it the “landing visa” office.
 Just make sure to go there before getting in line for immigration.
 At the visa on arrival office, present them with your visa approval letter and pay them for the visa stamp fee.
 This fee needs to be paid in cash (either U.S. dollars or Vietnamese Dong).
 The visa stamp fees varies from $25 for one month, single-entry visas to $135 for one year, multiple-entry visas.
-The customs official will then place the visa stamp in your passport. *WARNING* I am getting reports that people are being charged $135 for a visa stamp upon arrival into Vietnam.
-See the comments section below.
+The customs official will then place the visa stamp in your passport.

 The pros to obtaining a Vietnam tourist visa upon arrival include an overall easier experience and cheaper overall fees.
 You do have to pay an online company to process your visa approval letter and pay the government of Vietnam for the visa stamp but combined, they should still cost less than processing through the Vietnam Embassy.
 This process is also more convenient and requires less work.
 The one con to this method is your tourist visa is not guaranteed, meaning if the visa service makes a mistake, or some other error occurs, your entry into Vietnam may be denied upon arrival.
 I understand that is a very slim chance but like I said, I’m pretty paranoid about this stuff.